 On both Southwest and Frontier: each passenger must have their own rewards number, no matter their age.
 The points / miles for travel will be added to each individual account.
 This is why I like having the printable cards that Southwest offers; the cards make it much easier for me to keep track of reward accounts for every member in my family.

-Assigned seats is another area that both airlines differ
+Assigned seats is another area where both airlines differ

 Southwest does not offer assigned seats.
 If you want to fly near friends or family, you have a couple of choices.
 You can try to check in exactly 24 hours before your flight & this will get you a higher priority boarding spot, Usually B class.
 If you do not check in, in advance, you will most likely be in C Class boarding & will be one of the last to board the plane.
 They do offer family boarding for people with small children, 6 and under.
 This group will board the plane right after the A Class group.
-If you are a frequent flyer, you will be in A Class for boarding; otherwise, you have the option of paying an additional $12.50 per ticket (one way) to be in the A Class boarding & be among the first to board the plane & have your choice of seats.
+If you are a frequent flyer, you will be in A Class for boarding; otherwise, you have the option of paying an additional $12.50 per ticket (one way) to be in priority boarding category & be among the first to board the plane in order to get your choice of seats.

 Frontier does offer assigned seats that you choose at the time you book your tickets.
 Depending on where you want to sit on the flight & how far you are flying, you will pay a fee for each seat.
 From Denver to Orlando the fee ranges between $9 and $40 per seat.
-See the chart below:
+Occasionally I have seen seats with no additional fee.
+See my screen shot below:

 Southwest has NO baggage fees.
 All of your bags fly completely free of charge.
 Each person is allowed 2 checked bags & a carry on.
 Of course each checked bag is limted to 50 pounds & there are other detailed size restrictions that you can read about HERE on Southwest’s baggage page.